adityamadan23/adityamadan23/README.md

 ### Hi there 👋 Welcome to my profile

 I'm Aditya, feel free to call me Adi.
-I'm currently pursuing a Honours Bachelor of Science in Computer Science and a minor in Mathematics from [The University of Western Ontario](https://www.uwo.ca/) and expecting to graduate by April 2022.
-I'm currently working on writing my honors thesis on the creation of approximation algorithms to solve NP-hard problems!
+I just graduated with a Honors Bachelor of Science in Computer Science from [The University of Western Ontario](https://www.uwo.ca/).
 I'm excited to be joining Google as a Software Engineer in Mountainview California in September 2022!

 I'm interested in the following areas 👇
-- Quant Research & Development
+- Quantitative Finance Algorithmic Research & Development
 - Distributed & Parallel Algorithms
 - ML/AI
 - Algorithm Design & Analysis
 - Theoretical Computer Science & Language Theory
-- Networking & Cloud Computing

 Currently in the works 👇
 - Currently working on improving my competitive programming skills.
 (If you love competetive programming feel free to reach out, I'd love to chat)
-- Currently working on writing my honors thesis on the creation of approximation algorithms to solve NP-hard problems!

 [![Aditya's GitHub stats](https://github-readme-stats.vercel.app/api?username=adityamadan23&count_private=true&include_all_commits=true&cache_seconds=1800&show_icons=true&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)